 Today, three of our top investors at The Motley Fool will share their insights into three popular index funds and their ETF equivalents: the Vanguard FTSE All-World ex-US ETF (NYSEMKT: VEU), Vanguard Dividend Appreciation ETF (NYSEMKT: VIG), and the Vanguard Industrials ETF (NYSEMKT: VIS).

 Continue Reading Below

-10 stocks we like better than VANGUARD INDEX TRUST 500 INDEX FUNDWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+10 stocks we like better than Vanguard Dividend Appreciation ETFWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

 Click here to learn about these picks!

 *Stock Advisor returns as of March 5, 2018